keithballdotnet/snoop/README.md

-# snoop
+# Snoop

-Snoop on gitlab projects
+Dredge gitlab metrics to produce some charts.